A Framework of Constraint Preserving Update Schemes for Optimization on Stiefel Manifold: Constraint Preserving update schemes

 \subsection{Comparison with the existing update schemes}

 To begin with, we address a relationship between the update scheme \reff{equ:update:new} and the Wen-Yin update scheme.
 We show that the Wen-Yin update scheme can be regarded as a special member of the update scheme \reff{equ:update:new} with $g(\tau) = \tau/2$ under the condition that $I_p + \frac{\tau}{4}X^{\msT}D$ is invertible.
-Notice that this invertible condition is indispensable for the well definition of the Wen-Yin update scheme, but is not necessary for the validity of the update scheme \reff{equ:update:new}.
+Notice that this invertible condition is indispensable for the well definition of the Wen-Yin update scheme, but is not necessary for the validity of the update scheme \reff{equ:update:new}. \revmini{We summarize the results in Proposition \ref{proposition:update_equ} and relegate the proof in Appendix \ref{appendix:section:proof3}.}